jualtmey/AqualifeDApp/README.md

 1. Compile smart contracts written in solidity with `solc`
 1. Generate the java wrapper classes with the `web3j` command line tool
-1. Compile the whole java project with `gradle` and create the executalbe jar file
+1. Compile the whole java project with `gradle` and create the executable jar file

 Note: `gradle` needs a properly installed JDK.
 You can specify the JDK to be used in the `aqualife.py` script if any error occurs.